moveworks/developer-docs/plugins/servicenow-find-suspended-cases-to-group/README.md

 ---
-description: 'A plugin that managers can use to identify all suspended cases assigned to their group. '
+description: A plugin that managers can use to identify all suspended cases assigned to their group.
 fidelity: VALIDATED
 name: Find Suspended Cases Assigned To My Group
 num_implementations: 1